wojciech-nurturecloud/postgres-mcp/README.md

 ### Postgres Client Library

-Postgres Pro uses [psycopg3](https://www.psycopg.org/) to connect to Postgres using asynchronous I/O.
+Postgres MCP Pro uses [psycopg3](https://www.psycopg.org/) to connect to Postgres using asynchronous I/O.
 Under the hood, psycopg3 uses the [libpq](https://www.postgresql.org/docs/current/libpq.html) library to connect to Postgres, providing access to the full Postgres feature set and an underlying implementation fully supported by the Postgres community.

 Some other Python-based MCP servers use [asyncpg](https://github.com/MagicStack/asyncpg), which may simplify installation by eliminating the `libpq` dependency.